MARN-5895/Website/lectures/02_jupyterlab/README.md

 In this lecture, we will learn how to launch a `jupyterlab` service on Storrs HPC and tunnel it to our local computer, so that can interact with it through our browsers.
-This is perhaps the most convinient functional way of interacting with remote computers, and it is especially ... for running Jupyter Notebooks and Python and R on Storrs HPC.
+This is perhaps the most convinient functional way of interacting with remote computers, and it is especially efficient for running Jupyter Notebooks and Python and R on Storrs HPC.

 We will need to terminal windows for making this connection, because we will need to type commands both locally (on our laptops) and on Storrs HPC.
 You can also open a new terminal tab (`Cmd+t` in MacOS or `Crtl+Shift+t` in Windows) instead of new window.